1525. A Grouping Problem

 Algorithm analysis

-For four numbers, respectively, we get:
+For four numbers, we obtain:

 · F4,1 = a1 + a2 + a3 + a4;